Uzès, France in Autumn: Markets, Wine, and Where to Stay

 In autumn, the whole site changes.
 The crowds drop off, the light gets better for photos, and the river is calm and clear.
 You can walk across the upper level of the bridge, follow trails along the Gardon River, or sit at one of the stone viewpoints and just take it all in.

 There’s also a visitor center and museum, which are worth visiting if you’re curious about how the Romans managed to build something this complex - and why it’s still standing.
-But you don’t need to rush it.
 Bring a picnic or something from the Uzès market and stay a while.

 If you’re not driving, check in with the Uzès tourist office.
 They can help with seasonal bus schedules, or you can look for day tours that include a stop at the bridge and nearby villages like Collias or Remoulins.